MCooper1210/Deceptors_Crusade/README.md

  * 0.2
      * Created one of the unit pages with the desired base layout.
 The information on this page relates to unit stat blocks from Warhammer 40,000, following a similar format.
 The aim is to update these stats as the Crusade games progress.
 I also plan to include pictures of my own models, although photography is not a strong-suit of mine.
      * Going forward, I aim to create a template for this layout, as I will be making nine pages in total that follow this format.
 Using a template will be more efficient than duplicating and manually editing each file.
-     * My next goal is to create a wrapper for the Navbar at the top of the page.
+     * My next goal is to create a wrapper for the navbar at the top of the page.
+* 0.3
+     * I looked into ways to create a wrapper for the navbar, I found a post on stack overflow for using web components to do this.
+Someone had a template to use which was easy to follow and I simply used my code in place of theirs.
+It looks like a very simple method and works effectively.
+I Applied this to both the index.html and legionaries_melee.html pages, I no longer need to copy and paste this whole section of code, and if I need to make any changes to the navbar, I only need to edit one file.
+Which will save a lot of time.
+     * My next goal is to see if I can use web components to make a template for the units pages, and somehow parse data to them to create the eight other pages.
+Which will save time overall.